-Using an electric toothbrush can help you to brush below the gum line, and reduce plaque.
+Using an electric toothbrush can help you to brush below the gum line and reduce plaque.
 This keeps breath fresher for a longer period of time.
 It’s also helpful to gently brush the roof of your mouth and your tongue, as far back as a toothbrush will go.

 Mouthwash usually works best after brushing and flossing.
 It’s also important to note the instructions on the bottle to avoid overuse or mouth irritation.

-Essential oils are often added to alcohol-based mouthwashes.
+Essential oils can be added to alcohol-based mouthwashes.
 In addition to freshening breath, some also have antibacterial properties.
 You can also make your own homemade mouthwash with essential oils and a carrier oil (coconut, sweet almond, or olive).

 Bacteria also thrive and multiply on the back of the tongue where your toothbrush can’t reach.
 A white tongue can indicate dead cells, microscopic food particles, and bacteria.

 To use a tongue scraper, start at the back of your tongue and gently scrape forward.
 This will bring the white residue to the front of your mouth.
-Continue to rinse and repeat this process until there is no visible residue on the scraper.
+Continue to rinse and repeat this process until there’s no visible residue on the scraper.